raviqqe/stak/doc/src/content/docs/limitations.md

 # Exception handling

 Stak Scheme does not raise certain runtime errors as exceptions.
-For example, you cannot catch argument count mismatch on procedure calls and out-of-memory errors in Scheme.
+For example, you cannot catch argument count mismatches on procedure calls and out-of-memory errors.